Younghun-Jung/interactive-map/README.md

 Git hub here - https://github.com/Younghun-Jung/interactive-map </br>

-This Web application is made for people to want get information of Seoul trip.</br>
-This displays several popular locations for Seoul travel</br>
+This app displays several popular locations for Seoul trip</br>
-User can click on every marker to get more information for each location. </br>
+It is possible to click on every marker to get more information for each location. </br>
-There is a side menu bar on the left side of the app. </br>
+There is a menu on the left side of the app. </br>
+There is a search box above the map.

+## This app was developed using the following technologies

+1. Google maps API
+2. Wikipedia API
+3. Ajax request (JSON)
+4. Js libraries - JQuery, KnockoutJS
+5. CSS
+6. HTML

 ## How to use this app?

-- Download this app from github above
-- Open index.html on your browser
+1. Open index.html in a web browser.
-- Click on marker that you want to get information
-- You can check wikipedia information of location if you click 'link' on information window
-- You can see side bar includes locations list on top-left of this app
-- Type keyword for search locations on side-bar list
-- Click bound button to check where specific locations are

-## Technologies used on this app

-- Google maps API
-- Wikipedia API
-- Ajax request (JSON)
-- Js libraries - JQuery, KnockoutJS
-- CSS
-- HTML
+2. By clicking on one of the markers - the marker will start bouncing and an info window will open.
+3. Check information(wiki, street view) of specific location
+4. By clicking on another marker, the current info window will close and a new info window will open.
+5. Every info window includes -
+		1. The name of the location.(includeing wiki link)
+		2. A description about the location.
+		3. Street view panorama
+6. On the upper left side there is a menu bar -
+		1. By clicking on it the menu will open.
+		2. By clicking again the menu will close.
+7. Clicking on any location on the menu will open the info window of this location and the marker will start bouncing.
+8. Above the map there is a search box - every search in this box will filter the locations in the menu and the marker on the map according to the search.

 ## Reference
 - Google Maps API:</br>